SecureCrow/Primary/README.md

-My name is Rudy, I am into network egineering and cybersecurity.
+My name is Rudy, AKA SecureCrow.

-I will be putting a repository together for network automation scripts in python.
+I am building a career in Networking Engineering, and Cybersecurity.